The icon has changed! Visual Studio Code Version 1.17 released

 Why did the icon change?

-At first glance, the biggest change is probably the icon,
+At first glance, the most noticeable change is probably the icon.

-The details of the change and the underlying thinking here , so it's interesting to read, but basically it seems that the color of VSCode was changed because the logos for VSCode and Visual Studio Team Services were the same color.
+The details of the change and the underlying philosophyhere, and it's interesting to read, but basically, it seems that the reason they changed the color of VSCode is because the logos for VSCode and Visual Studio Team Services had the same color.

 Vscode New logo